Syrian government ground forces attack Ghouta despite Russian truce plan

 BEIRUT/GENEVA (Reuters) - Syrian government forces launched a ground assault on the edge of the rebel-held eastern Ghouta enclave on Wednesday, seeking to gain territory despite a Russian plan for five-hour daily ceasefires, a war monitor and sources on both sides said.

+The onslaught has been one of the fiercest of Syria’s civil war, now entering its eighth year.

 The U.N.
-Security Council, including President Bashar al-Assad’s strongest ally Russia, passed a resolution on Saturday calling for a 30-day countrywide ceasefire, but it has not come into effect, with Moscow and Damascus saying they are battling members of banned terrorist groups excluded from the truce.
+Security Council, including President Bashar al-Assad’s strongest ally Russia, passed a resolution on Saturday calling for a 30-day countrywide ceasefire.
+But the measure has not taken effect, with Moscow and Damascus saying they are battling members of terrorist groups excluded from the truce.

 Moscow and Damascus have accused rebels of shelling the corridor to prevent people leaving.
-Rebels deny this, and say people will not leave eastern Ghouta because they fear the government.
-A senior U.S. general accused Moscow of acting as “both arsonist and firefighter” by failing to rein in Assad.
+Rebels deny this, and say people will not depart eastern Ghouta because they fear the government.

-Wednesday’s ground assault targeted the Hawsh al-Dawahra area at the eastern edge of the rebel-held area.
+Wednesday’s ground assault targeted the Hawsh al-Dawahra area at the eastern edge of the enclave.

-The Syrian Observatory for Human Rights, a monitoring group, reported advances by the government forces in the area, describing it as the resumption of an assault that first began on Feb.
+The Observatory reported advances by the government forces in the area, describing it as the resumption of an assault that first began on Feb.
 25. It said rebels had inflicted heavy losses on government forces.

 An official with one of the rebel groups in eastern Ghouta said fighters were battling to repel an attempted incursion, and characterised the battle as “back and forth”.

-A commander in the military alliance that backs Assad said an elite unit of the Syrian army, the Tiger Force, was taking part in the assault, but the advances so far were small.
+A commander in the military alliance that backs Assad said an elite unit of the Syrian army, the Tiger Force, was taking part in the assault and advances had been made.

+France’s foreign ministry called on Russia and Iran, Assad’s other military ally, to exert “maximum pressure” on the Syrian government to implement the 30-day ceasefire.

-Damascus appears to be applying tried and tested military means, combining air strikes and bombardment with ground assaults, as it did to win back eastern Aleppo in 2016.
+Damascus appears to be applying tried and tested military means, combining air strikes and bombardment with ground assaults, as it did to recapture eastern Aleppo in 2016.

+A senior Western diplomat said Russia appeared intent on a repeat of Aleppo in eastern Ghouta by evacuating the area and then killing “the terrorists even if it’s not just Nusra”, a reference to a jihadist group with al Qaeda links.

+A senior U.S. general on Tuesday accused Moscow of acting as “both arsonist and firefighter” by failing to rein in Assad.

 Diplomatic sources have said the chemical weapons watchdog, the Organisation for the Prohibition of Chemical Weapons, opened an investigation into attacks in eastern Ghouta to determine whether banned munitions were used.